Warm winter creates winners and losers in U.S. economy

 A Target store in the Kansas City area had snow sleds on clearance last week.

-Toro Co (TTC.N), which makes snow throwers, would not provide specifics on demand ahead of its quarterly earnings report.
+Toro Co, which makes snow throwers, would not provide specifics on demand ahead of its quarterly earnings report.
 "Certainly the snow thrower products we sell would be negatively impacted by the lack of snow pretty much everywhere," said Kurt Svendsen, spokesman for Toro.

 Instead of hats, gloves and snow blowers, what consumers may be after in balmy weather is a nice cold beer.